Anggun: Ambassadorship

 She was appointed as the spokesperson for the International Year of Microcredit, a United Nations program aimed at eradicating debt in the third world, In 2009, Anggun was appointed as the Goodwill Ambassador for the Food and Agriculture Organization (FAO), part of the United Nations.
 On 15 October 2009, she performed on the occasion of the World Food Day Ceremony at UN headquarters Plenary Hall in New York, New York.
 She attended Rome Film Festival on the next day and spoke as UN Goodwill Ambassador at TeleFood Campaign Against Hunger in The World.
 Anggun as FAO Goodwill Ambassador have been named by the United Nations as MDG Champions on 1 September 2010.
 The announcement was made at UN headquarters in New York.
 FAO Goodwill Ambassadors, such as Italian actor Raoul Bova, Canadian singer Céline Dion, Filipino singer Lea Salonga and American actress Susan Sarandon, spoke with one voice in an urgent appeal on behalf of the more than one billion people living in chronic hunger worldwide.
 Anggun, who has appeared in a French film, promoted one of the campaigns she participated in, namely The One Billion Hungry Project.
 It is a program from FAO to raise awareness of world hunger.
 She performed "Snow on the Sahara" at the campaign's concert on 19 September 2010 in New York.
 She got an interview with CNN to talk about this campaign on the same date.
 Anggun supported the MDG Summit in New York on 22 September 2010.
 In November 2011, she made a speech at the UN Summit in China.

 Writing

 Anggun wrote her views on several issues, especially in Indonesia, on online platforms Qureta.com and DW.
 She had more than 150,000 online readers.
 Mostly she discussed social, humanity, and tolerance topics.
 On DW, she wrote an article titled "Komunisme dan Emosi Yang Bertautan di Indonesia (Communism and Emotions Are Linked in Indonesia)".

 Personal life

 In 2000, Anggun became a French citizen, thus automatically renouncing her 26-year Indonesian citizenship.
 Despite being a naturalised French citizen, she still refers to herself as an Indonesian.
-Anggun has voiced her support for dual citizenship, which is yet legally allowed in Indonesia.
+Anggun has voiced her support for dual citizenship, which is not yet legally allowed in Indonesia.